 Sowell notes that, as of 1916, there were nine black students from the entire country attending Amherst College, and six were from the M Street/Dunbar School.
 During the period from 1918 to 1923, the school’s graduates went on to earn 25 degrees from Ivy League colleges, Amherst, Williams, and Wesleyan.
 The first blacks to graduate from West Point and Annapolis hailed from M Street/Dunbar.
 So did the first black full professor at a major university, the first black federal judge, the first black general, the first black Cabinet member, and the first black elected to the United States Senate since Reconstruction.

-Segregated schools produced such notables as Mary McLeod Bethune, Thurgood Marshal, and Martin Luther King, Jr. The belief that racial diversity is a key to academic success has no empirical basis.
+Segregated schools produced such notables as Mary McLeod Bethune, Thurgood Marshall, and Martin Luther King Jr. The belief that racial diversity is a key to academic success has no empirical basis.
 If this myth were true, it would be difficult to explain academic success in more mono-racial societies such as Japan, Germany, and the Netherlands.
-Devotees of the new racism cannot fathom black and Latino success without whites nearby, but the real problem is that black and Latino children are not provided educational options consonant with their dignity and potential.
+Devotees of the New Racism cannot fathom black and Latino success without whites nearby, but the real problem is that black and Latino children are not provided educational options consonant with their dignity and potential.
 Given the current achievement disparities between the disadvantaged and the middle class regardless of race, can social engineering be more important than increasing performance in lower income neighborhoods?

-Nor can Obama’s administration can do anything about the fact that free people choose to live in neighborhoods where they share similar income and values, regardless of race.
-The black and Latino middle-class do not live in “da hood” either.
+Nor can Obama’s administration do anything about the fact that free people choose to live in neighborhoods where they share similar income and values, regardless of race.
+The black and Latino middle class do not live in “da hood,” either.
 It is one of the consequences of free people choosing to live where they want that they often do not live where the elites would prefer.
 Any alternative proposed by government planners, as we saw with the abysmal failure of school busing programs, usually makes matters worse.

-What is best for low-income black and Latino students is what is best for all students: stable and supportive families, parental options, and high achieving schools with stellar teachers.
+What is best for low-income black and Latino students is what is best for all students: stable and supportive families, parental presence, and high-achieving schools with stellar teachers.
 These require local solutions that have nothing to do with shoddy “disparity” studies and the New Racism now being promoted in Washington.